oysteijo/npy_array/README.md

 ### Important message if you've used this library before 15th Feb 2020.
 I have made some changes huge changes to this library mid february 2020.
-The main data structure is renamed from `cmatrix_t` to `npy_array_t` to illistrate better that this is a numpy n-dimentional array that is available in C. The structures members are all the same when it comes to names and types.
+The main data structure is renamed from `cmatrix_t` to `npy_array_t` to illustrate better that this is a numpy n-dimentional array that is available in C. The structures members are all the same when it comes to names and types.

-The API calls has been change to reflect the datastructure name change.
+The API calls has been changed to reflect the data structure name change.
 All functions are renamed.

 | Old name               | New name       |